JackSummerfield1/calculator-project-2/README.md

 ![Color Palette](README-images/color-pallette-calc.png)

-- I wanted the site to follow a minimal aesthetic, and base the colors off the Apple calculator.
+- I wanted the site to follow a minimal aesthetic, the colors I have used have an excellent contrast ratio to the white text, maximising the user experience.

 - The text is primarily white to contrast the bold color backgrounds